Bucky Dent

 Russell Earl "Bucky" Dent (né O'Dey; born November 25, 1951) is an American former professional baseball player and manager.
 He played in Major League Baseball (MLB) for the Chicago White Sox, New York Yankees, Texas Rangers, and Kansas City Royals from 1973 to 1984.
 He managed the Yankees in 1989 and 1990.

 Dent earned two World Series rings as the starting shortstop for the Yankees in 1977 and 1978, both over the Los Angeles Dodgers and was voted the World Series Most Valuable Player Award in 1978.
-Dent is most famous for his home run in a tie-breaker game against the Boston Red Sox at Fenway Park at the end of the 1978 regular season.
+Dent is famous for his home run in a tie-breaker game against the Boston Red Sox at Fenway Park at the end of the 1978 regular season.

 Early life

-Born in Savannah, Georgia, to Denise O'Dey and Russell "Shorty" Stanford, Dent went home from the hospital with his mother's brother James Earl Dent, and James' wife, Sarah.
-Bucky and his half-brother were raised by the Dents, who changed his last name to "Dent", but his mother would not allow them to legally adopt.
+Born out of wedlock in Savannah, Georgia, to Denise O'Dey, Dent went home from the hospital with his mother's brother James Earl Dent, and James' wife, Sarah.
+Bucky and his half-brother were raised by the Dents, who changed his last name to "Dent", but his mother would not allow them to legally adopt him.
 He and his half-brother were led to believe the Dents were their biological parents, until he was ten years old.
 Dent was told the woman he knew as his aunt was in fact his mother.
-Later in life, he was told the name of his father, whom he then found, thus sparking and developing a relationship.
+Later in life, his mother finally told him the name of his father, Russell "Shorty" Stanford, whom he then found, thus sparking and developing a relationship.
+Dent, furious at his mother for keeping secret his father's identity all those years, stopped speaking with her.

 Playing career

 Early career

 Dent grew up in Sylvania, Georgia, and Hialeah, Florida, graduating from Hialeah High School.

 The Chicago White Sox selected Dent in the first round, with the sixth overall selection, in the 1970 MLB draft.
 He made his MLB debut in 1973.
 His best season with the White Sox was in 1975 when he batted .264, led American League shortstops with a .981 fielding percentage and was selected as a reserve for the MLB All-Star Game.
 After his $50,000-a-year contract expired at the conclusion of the 1976 campaign, he rejected the White Sox's three-year $500,000 offer.
 His agent Nick Buoniconti explained, "It's obvious that the White Sox can't afford Dent.
 He is one of the best shortstops in the American League, and he should be paid like one."

 The White Sox traded Dent to the New York Yankees for Oscar Gamble, LaMarr Hoyt, minor league pitcher Bob Polinsky and $250,000 on April 5, 1977.
 He signed a three-year $600,000 contract upon his arrival.
 For the Yankees, Dent was an upgrade over Fred Stanley, the starting shortstop the previous year.
-The Yankees gave him uniform number 20 and they went on to win the World Series that year.
+The Yankees assigned him uniform number 20.
+In his first year with the team, they went on to win the World Series.
+In his second year, repeated as baseball champions.